nygenome/lancet/README.md

 ### Output

 Lancet generates in output the list of variants in VCF format (v4.1).
 All variants (SNVs and indels either shared, specific to the tumor, or specific to the normal) are exported in output.
-Following VCF conventions, high quality variants are flaged as **PASS** in the FILTER column.
-For non-PASS variants the FILTER info reports the list of filters that were not satified by the variant.
+Following VCF conventions, high quality variants are flagged as **PASS** in the FILTER column.
+For non-PASS variants the FILTER info reports the list of filters that were not satisfied by the variant.

 ### Filters